bigmistqke/vscode-jsdoc-editor/README.md

       case 'hello':
         vscode.window.showInformationMessage?.(text)
         return
+      case 'dev:load':
+        if (text === 'error') {
+          vscode.window.showErrorMessage?.(
+            `Unable to connect to development server: http://${devConfig.location}:${devConfig.port}`, )
         }
+        return
+    }
   })
-}, config)
+}, devConfig)
 ```

+### src/extension/lib

+This directory contains utility functions for setting up the webviews of your VS Code extension and its integration with solid.js.

+- `createActivate`: Accepts a callback function and a development configuration object, returning the `activate` function for the extension. `createActivate` will register both the regular webview (linking the built output) and the developer webview (linking to the vite developer server).
+  - Parameters:
+    - `callback`: A function that takes a `vscode.WebviewPanel` as an argument.
+This function is called when the webview is created and is where you set up message handling and other webview logic.
+    - `devConfig`: An object of type `DevConfig` that contains development-specific settings such as location, port, and entry point.
+  - Returns:
+    - `activate`-function
+- `DevConfig`-type
+  - `location`: string - p.ex `localhost`
+  - `port`: string - p.ex `6969`
+  - `entry`: string - p.ex `src/webview/index.tsx`

 ### src/webview

-This directory contains a typical Solid.js project for the webview.

-- `index.tsx`: Entry point for the Solid.js application.
-- `App.tsx`: Main component of the Solid.js application.
-- Additional files and directories typical of a Solid.js project (e.g., styles, assets, components).

-### src/webview

-This directory contains a typical Solid.js project for the webview.
+This directory contains a typical solid.js project for the webview.

-- `index.tsx`: Entry point for the Solid.js application.
+- `index.tsx`: Entry point for the solid.js application.
-- `App.tsx`: Main component of the Solid.js application.
+- `App.tsx`: Main component of the solid.js application.
-- Additional files and directories typical of a Solid.js project (e.g., styles, assets, components).
+- Additional files and directories typical of a solid.js project (e.g., styles, assets, components).

 The `vscode` Webview API is exposed in the `window` object to allow communication between the webview and the VS Code extension.